 Be it in a painting, a print or a sculpture, the artist’s spirit is clearly translated in a way that invokes a sense of empathy from the bellows of every human mind.
 Lisa’s deepest feelings are communicated through her art, and her work is intended to capture and evoke emotion.
 Her skill not only enhances her conceived idea, but also refuses to compromise during the execution phase.
-Her thoughts are intertwined through her language of art.
+Her thoughts are intertwined through her art language.
 Take the time to engage in a conversation with the artist and you will see how her artwork resonates vibrantly through her, and is rooted deeply in her heart.

 Her birth into a conservative family, her sensitive and subtle nature, her love of beauty and natural inclination to express herself led her to pursue a degree in the fine arts.
-It was a huge honor and great accomplishment for her when she was accepted to The School of Art Institute of Chicago, but she found her niche at Bradley University, where she graduated, and honed her natural skills in expression, color, texture, composition, and design.
+It was a huge honor and great accomplishment for her when she was accepted to The School of Art Institute of Chicago, but she found her niche at Bradley University, where she graduated, and honed her natural skills in expression, color, texture, composition, printmaking, and design.

 Lisa’s heart is integrated uniquely into her work – sometimes in a subtle way, other times it prominently dominates the piece.
 Step into Lisa’s world through her art.
 Her work promises kindness, empathy, vibrancy and above all - love to one's self.